Gurugram Public School: Facilities

 School has CCTV monitoring and Smart Boards in Class Rooms.
 School also offer Day boarding facilities for the students.

 Activities

-The school organizes many activities for their students e.g. sports sessions, awareness programs etc. In this sequence, a Disaster Management Workshop was organised at School by the Green Locus (an organization that provides unique Himalayan experiences) where the theme was ‘Responsible living by learning from the wisdom of nature and the Himalayas’.
+The school organises many activities for their students e.g. sports sessions, awareness programs etc. In this sequence, a Disaster Management Workshop was organised at School by the Green Locus (an organisation that provides unique Himalayan experiences) where the theme was ‘Responsible living by learning from the wisdom of nature and the Himalayas’.
 The Workshop was conducted by trainers from Adventure Guide Welfare Society (AGWS), Nainital.